• Skip to primary navigation

 Many people, especially kids, love to dip their chicken tenders.
 Try BBQ sauce, Ranch Dressing, Honey mustard sauce, or anything you like.

-For side dishes, fruit bowls, side salads, potato or sweet potato fries are frequently used.
+For side dishes, fruit bowls, side salads, and French fries are frequently used.

 Storage of leftovers